fibercrypto/libskyfiber-dotnet/Readme.md

 All these make rules require skycoin to be a git submodule of libskycoin .NET

 - build-libc
-  * Compiles skycoin C language library.
+  - Compiles skycoin C language library.
 - build-swig
-  * Creates the wrapper C code to generate the Python library.
+  - Creates the wrapper C code to generate the .NET library.